tpremoli/haskell-compiler/README.md

 # ECM2418 Coursework 2021

+## What is this?

-This is the template project for the ECM2418 coursework for 2021.
+This is my project submission for Exeter ECM2418 Computer Languages & Representations.
+It is a program that can run execute simple written machine code and instructions, run an interpreted language, and use a compiler to convert the interperted language into machine code.

+Machine.hs has the machine code functions.
+Interpreter.hs has the interpreter functions.
+Compiler.hs contains the compiiler functions.
+Verification.txt is a simple text proof that the compiler gives accurate results.

+## Setup

-It consists of three folders:
+This project consists of three folders:
-- *src* contains templates for the three main modules: Compiler.hs, Interpreter.hs, and StackMachine.hs.
+- *src* contains templates for the three main modules: Compiler.hs, Interpreter.hs, and Compiler.hs.
 - *test* contains a simple testsuite which allows you to check that your code satisfies minimum criteria.
 - *app* contains the main module which is invoked when the executable is executed.